BryanHJH/Python/APU Python Assignment/README.md

 1. [admin_login_credentials.txt](admin_login_credentials.txt): Text file containing all credentials of admins, including the       usernames, passwords, names, address, contact no. and so on
 2. customer_login_credentials.txt: Text file contaning all credentials of users, including the usernames, passwords, names, age, address, contact no. and so on
 3. Car_Records.txt: Text file containing the details of cars, including car names, brand, model, status (available or rented), duration being rented, price
 4. Customer_Records.txt: Text file containing the purchase details of customers, including their names, IC, bookings, no. of cars rented, amount paid, amount overdue, rental duration
+5. Admin_Records.txt: Text file containing the details of Admins

 ## 2.3 PDF files
 1. Documentation: Converted from a Word file about the program written.